higs4281/panda-loaders/README.md

 Script to load voter registration data into a PANDA instance via api.
 The script is local to Florida voter data but could be adapted.

-It loads a directory of raw florida county voter registration files via panda's api.
+It loads a directory of raw Florida county voter registration files via Panda's api.

 Caveat: this is a slow web-dependent process, but has these advantages if you're not in a hurry:
      -- it sidesteps memory issues that you can encounter in the Panda loading gui